Where to stay in Dubai: our top picks

 Sometimes known as Old Dubai, Al Fahidi stays offer visitors modern comforts within the most traditional of neighborhoods.
 Streets largely free of vehicles and shaded by the high mud walls of historic structures lead to a multitude of museums, including the Dubai Museum, spanning the region’s history and culture.

 At the opposite end of the neighborhood stands the house – now a museum – of Sheikh Saeed Al Maktoum, ruler from 1912 until 1958.
-Elsewhere you’ll find plenty of opportunity to stop for a cup of tea or coffee, or even an authentic Emirati meal.
+Elsewhere you’ll find plenty of opportunity to stop for a traditional cup of Arabian tea or coffee, or even an authentic Emirati meal.

 Dubai Marina